Puffed quinoa bars

 It’s also a great recipe to make ahead.
 They will last for up to a week in the fridge and are great as an after-school treat.

-Also, I know some of you have told me in the past on Instagram that puffed quinoa can be hard to find.
-Look in health food stores and online; it’s not something I generally see in the supermarket.
 You can usually buy in big packs; it will keep in the cupboard for a few months, so you can make these treats again and again.
 They are also great to add to things like homemade granola and cereals.

 Recipe Tips

-• Always try and opt for an almond or peanut butter that just contains nuts (and maybe a little salt) – get in the habit of checking the ingredients as you may be surprised how much extra ‘fillers’ and sugars some brands will sneak in.
+• Nut butter: Always try and opt for an almond or peanut butter that just contains nuts (and maybe a little salt) – get in the habit of checking the ingredients as you may be surprised how much extra ‘fillers’ and sugars some brands will sneak in.
 I find the organic brands tend to just use organic almonds and a pinch of sea salt and that is it – so try to find one like that if you can.

-• I have used almond butter in this recipe but if you prefer another nut or seed butter, then please substitute with that.
+• Swaps: I have used almond butter in this recipe but if you prefer another nut or seed butter, then please substitute with that.
 Just keep the quantities the same.
 Try and use quite a smooth and runny one so it’s easier to combine.
+You can also swap the quinoa for puffed rice if you can’t get hold of quinoa.

-• I have used dark chocolate chips, but any dark chocolate will do.
+• Which chocolate: I have used dark chocolate chips, but any dark chocolate will do.
 Just try and make sure it is at least 70% cocoa solids and that way it’s more chocolatey and less sugary!
 Organic too if you can but I realise this can be expensive.
 Just make sure you check your ingredients!

 Puffed quinoa bars